 There are tons of great restaurants in Breckenridge, Colorado that it would be impossible to list them all.
-A few of my absolute favorites that I would recommend would be Blue River Bistro and Relish.
+A few of the absolute favorites that I would recommend would be Blue River Bistro and Relish.
 If you’re looking for a restaurant with a really beautiful view of the mountains, check out Hearthstone!

 9. Wine Tasting at Continental Divide Winery

 The Continental Divide Winery in Breckenridge, Colorado offers wine tastings and a wine blending experience, which allows you to blend a variety of different wines.
-What better way to relax on vacation then making some wine!
+What better way to relax on vacation than making some wine!
 Reservations are required in advance for the wine blending experience!

 10. Get High on O2 at the Oxygen Lounge

 Since the summit of Breckenridge reaches 12,998 feet, visiting the O2 Lounge to get some extra oxygen may help you avoid altitude sickness.
-The Oxygen Lounge provides its customers with 15, 30, and 45 minute sessions of air that are about 90% oxygen.
+The Oxygen Lounge provides its customers with 15, 30, and 45-minute sessions of air that are about 90% oxygen.
 Prices range between $12 and $25.
 Visit the Oxygen Lounge about 24 to 48 hours after you arrive to avoid any severe effects of the altitude.